aravindmunna/hello-world-react-and-typescript-book/HelloWorld.md

 ```
 If you know JavaScript, this may not look like your mama's JavaScript.
 At the time I wrote this ES6 was only 6 months old and this sample is written with ES6.
 If you haven't been following the exciting changes in JavaScript, a lot of the syntax may be new to you.

 This is a JavaScript file with a .tsx extention.
-The .tsx extenstion let's the TypeScript compiler know that this file needs to be compiled to JavaScript, but for the most part this is already standard ES6 JavaScript.
+The .tsx extenstion let's the TypeScript compiler know that this file needs to be compiled to JavaScript and contains React JSX.
+For the most part, this is just standard ES6 JavaScript.
 One of the good things about TypeScript is we can write our code with ES6/7 and compile it as ES5 or older JavaScript for older browsers.

-Let's break this code down line by line.
+**Let's break this code down line by line.**

 ---